Code-Institute-Submissions/the_game/README.md

 Card Flip Effect (HTML & CSS) by Coding Journey https://www.youtube.com/watch?v=Lc6wyl1KdOc As mentioned about I used this to educate my self and practice making various varations.

+I used stack overflow for reference on fliping the random images.

+WC3 Schools was always a place to go as a reference library.

+I like to express my gratitude to Brian Macharia for his support advice and understanding as my mentor with this project.